-This is a story about an apparently uncontrollable reality such as the gentrification of the neighbourhood.
-Something which, as we will see, is more than just renovating buildings that were previously deteriorated.
+This is a story about an apparently uncontrollable reality such as the gentrification of the neighborhood.
+Something more than just renovating buildings that were previously deteriorated.

 Raquel and Marc called me to tell their story and Katerina Ashche (pictured right), told it through five objects that surround us in the Bodega today. @Dush.a drew the scenes/objects.
 Together they tell the story of the winery (bodega), its people and its surroundings during a period of transition, after which they will be lost forever.